 Treatment programs that build positive social connections are often effective.
 Recovery groups designed specifically for teens play an important role in providing emotional support.
 Teaching teens new skills to cope with negative feelings helps treat mental illness and drug addiction.
 Learn more about teen treatment programs and techniques.

 Identifying a problem is only the first step toward your teen’s long-term health.
-The next step is to find a drug treatment and recovery program.
-Drug abuse and addiction is difficult to treat on its own, let alone alongside a mental health disorder.
+The next recommended step is to find a drug treatment and recovery program.
+Drug abuse and addiction is difficult to treat in a vacuum, let alone alongside another mental health disorder.
 Inpatient and outpatient treatment centers offer programs designed to help teens overcome both obstacles.

-Contact a treatment provider for more information about your teen’s treatment options today.
+Contact a treatment provider for more information about teen treatment options today.